JoergFiedler/freebsd-jail-host/README.md

 The netmask for the jail's internal network.
 Used allow UDP pass pf in order to reach syslogd.
 Default: `'10.1.0.1/24'`.

+##### host_net_priv_if

+Set this var to configure a private network interface for your host.
+The interface itself is configured via DHCP, but please make sure the variable `host_net_priv_ip` is set to the values that is return from DHCP request.
+Default: `''`.

+##### host_net_priv_ip

+Set the ip to be used on private network interface.
+Even the interface configures itself via DHCP, still add the ip here that is returned from DHCP request.
+Default: `''`.

 ### Disk/ZFS/iocage

 ##### host_home_zpool_name